edenofjinx/go-blog/README.md

 ```
 **envSet** is a flagSet which holds additional flags that can be set
 #### envSet flags
-* env
-    * production|development|test - by default, the env is set to production
+* env - production|development|test - by default, the env is set to development
+* migrate - true|false, by default set to false.
+Used for auto migrate database
+* seed - true|false, by default set to false.
+Used for seeding database with preset data.
+Can only be used if **migrate** flag is set to true

 # Running tests